rishabhkanojiya/githubactions/README.md

     ├── ...
     ├── .github
     │   ├── workflows
-    │       ├── newPipeline.yml (WorkFlow File for Int then on Prod - Individual)
+    │       ├── newPipelineSh.yml (WorkFlow File for Int then on Prod - Individual)
-    │       ├── pipeline.yml (WorkFlow File for Int then on Prod) │       ├── int.yml (WorkFlow File for Int)
-    │       ├── prod.yml (WorkFlow File for Prod)
     └── ...

 ## Reusable Workflows